akhilkumar99/Vehicle-Accident-detection/README.md

 * This stimulus is noted in the field channel of your ThingSpeak Channel.
 Continuos change of the data can be tracked and the ThingSpeak will automatically plot the data variations as shown below.
 ![alt text](https://github.com/akhilkumar99/Vehicle-Accident-detection/blob/master/ldr%20data%20thingspeak.JPG)

+* you can see i have changed the channel, because there was no data uploaded to the temp_val channel.
+You can create as many channels you want, but the data upload limit is fixed by the ThingSpeak.
+You have to buy for additional data from ThingSpeak.
 * This raw data can also be modified into various plots with the help of MATLAB Analysis(for that one must know MATLAB programming).